 For example, when structured correctly, your investment property or rental property can be transferred to an LLC.
 If someone is injured on the property, the owner of the property (i.e., the LLC) is sued.
 The injured party can only pursue the assets of the LLC (i.e., the rental property).
 This keeps your other personal assets protected from the lawsuit.

-Conversely, what if you are sued personally, for example, you cause a serious car accident?
+Conversely, what if you are sued personally, for example, if you cause a serious car accident?
 The injured party cannot directly go after the assets of the LLC.
 Under North Carolina law, the injured party can only obtain a “charging order” entitling them to claim any distributions made to you by the LLC.
 However, as an owner of the LLC, you likely have the ability to control distributions.
 Furthermore, wages paid to you by the LLC are not considered “distributions” subject to a charging order.

 Business Succession Planning and Exit Strategy Planning